ArgonDesign/alogic/doc/types.md

 #### Struct types

-Alogic support grouping related values into structures.
-A structure type is defined with the `struct` keyword, followed by the name of the structure type, and the structure fields in curly braces:
+Alogic supports grouping related values into structures.
+A structure type is defined with the `struct` keyword, followed by the name of the structure type, and the structure fields in curly braces, ending with a semicolon:

 ```
 struct point_t {
   u16 x;
   u16 y;
-}
+};

 struct rect_t {
   point_t topleft;